losuindaAhmed/AutomationForProductPurchaseFlow/README.md

  ### 👨🏼‍🔬Tests
  The task is divided into 5 parts:
- -Part 1: Test Login
+ - Part 1: Test Login
  - **Objective**: Verify that a valid user can successfully log into the Appliction by utilizing pre-generated user credentials provided in the test data file (Data-Driven Approach).
  - Part 2: Select a Product and Add to Cart
 - **Objective**: Select any product from the product listing page and add it to the cart.